 - In a saucepan, heat the oil and add the zucchini.
 Cook for 7-8 minutes or until it starts to lightly brown and soften.

 - Add the corn, green onion, and garlic.
 Cook another 2-3 minutes.

 - Stir in the cherry tomatoes and spinach, cook until spinach is starting to wilt and turn off the heat.

-- Mix the pureed tofu, vegetables, and pesto together in a large bowl.
+- Mix the pureed tofu, vegetables, pesto, salt, and pepper together in a large bowl.

 - Cut parchment paper into 4 inch squares and fold into muffin tin cups.
 Lightly spray with cooking oil.
 Pour batter into the cups to make 10 frittatas.

 - Bake for 20-30 minutes or until slightly puffy and lightly browned.

 2 teaspoons pine nuts